UPEI Panthers: Field Hockey

-Panthers Hockey

-Men's Hockey
+Men's ice hockey

 The Panthers are tied with the Mount Allison Mounties for the sixth-most Atlantic Conference Championships (six), their last being the 1990–91 season.
 The Panthers have never won the U Sports University Cup with only one appearance in the final in 1965 as their previous incarnation; the St. Dunstan's Saints.
 UPEI was the host venue for the championship once in 1970.

 Joel Ward of the NHL's San Jose Sharks played four seasons with the UPEI Panthers men's ice hockey team.